YngviWarrior/BankingAPI/README.md

 - Project Resume

   Banking API project for TEST proposes.
-  The API will be bound at 3001 of your localhost.
+  The Holder MicroService will be bound at 3001 port.
+  The Account MicroService will be bound at 3002 port.

 - Setting up the project

   Step 1: $ docker-compose up -d

-  Step 2: $ docker network inspect dock-goapi_banking-network
+  Step 2: $ docker network inspect banking-api_banking-network

   Step 3: Copy the Getway IP, that IP will be use to log in into our mysql database.
 Ex: "Gateway": "192.168.80.1"